mfkiwl/RPX-100-SDR/swagger/sdrangel/examples/Readme.md

   - Get information on a device set
     - Operation ID: `devicesetGet`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}`
     - HTTP method: `GET`
   - To get the settings of a channel:
     - OperationID: `devicesetChannelSettingsGet`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}/channel/{channelIndex}/settings`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}/channel/{channelIndex}/settings`
     - HTTP method: `GET`
   - To change the settings of a channel:
     - OperationID: `devicesetChannelSettingsPatch`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}/channel/{channelIndex}/settings`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}/channel/{channelIndex}/settings`
     - HTTP method: `PATCH`

 <h2>reverseapi.py</h2>

-This script runs continuously to act as the server side of SDRangel reverse API feature.
+This script runs continuously to act as the server side of rpx-100 reverse API feature.
 It will respond with a copy of the settings when forwarding channel or device settings which is a valid reply and will also send back a valid reply when forwarding the device start/stop actions.
 The reverse API feature was implemented in version 4.3.2 and you can learn more about it in the Wiki.

 It uses Python flask package for the server so you will need to either install it system wide or better create your own virtual environment and use the `pip install flask` command once your virtual environment is activated.
 If you know Python then you know what a virtual environment is about.